ChrisHolcomb/WebApiAngularApp/TestWebAPI/README.md

 Creates a .Net Core 6 Web Api backend for the Angular Tour of Heroes Tutorial

 # Docker
 First, create the docker image from the Dockerfile.
-From the project root
+From the project root run
 ```text
 docker build -t hero.webapi:0.0.1 .
 ```